TFC-Civic-Tech-Hackathon/civic_ai/README.md

 ## Overview

-PoliSight.ai is an AI-powered platform that helps small businesses stay informed about federal policy changes in real time.
+PoliSights.ai is an AI-powered platform that helps small businesses stay informed about federal policy changes in real time.
 The system extracts policies from the Federal Register, processes them using AI, and delivers personalized recommendations and alerts to businesses based on their profile.

 ## Problem Statement